HLR/FoREST/README.md

 # FoREST: Frame of Reference Evaluation in Spatial Reasoning Tasks
 This repository is associated with the FoREST: Frame of Reference Evaluation in Spatial Reasoning Tasks paper.
-This repository provides the code for context generation and the evaluation tasks associated with FoREST.
+This repository provides the code for context generation and the evaluation tasks related to FoREST.

 ---

 ## Setup Environment

-Please run below command to create the environment,
+Please run the below command to create the environment,

 ```bash
 # Create a conda environment